dedi0003/bonds_bidding/README.md

 factors that steadily affect the yield?

-pandemic effect? i.e. holding spending for investing in safe instrument? (need to check ownership of banks, mutual funds, insurance)
+pandemic effect? i.e. hold spending for investing in safe instrument? (need to check ownership of banks, mutual funds, insurance)

 shifting power (bonds ownership) foreign to domestic participant (Do central bank/domestic banks become more dominant)?